cfengine/design-center/system/local_user_management/README.md

 linux

 ## DESCRIPTION
-* local_user_management_add_users_fileedit takes care of initalizing new users then it leaves them alone.
+* local_user_management_add_users_fileedit takes care of initalizing new users then can optionally enforce users passwd and shadow entries as defined.
 Tries to stick with edit_line based functionality instead of calling out to system tools.
-In addition to adding new users, there is a convienance option to add a named group if it does not exist.
-Also includes a feature to enforce users passwd and shadow entries as defined.
+  In addition to adding new users, there is a convienance option to add a named group if one is defined and it does not exist.

 ## REQUIREMENTS
 * local_user_management_add_users_fileedit